NYC Building Code Lawyers Helping Injury Victims Get Compensation

 If possible, it is also imperative to collect as much information as you can at the scene of the accident.
 You should take the following steps in the event that you suffer an injury as a result of negligent construction and/or maintenance of steps and stairways:

 - If you are able to, use your cell phone to take as many pictures as you can to ensure that you clearly identify the condition that led to your injury, your injury, and the surrounding area.

 - If there are any witnesses to the incident, ask them to write down a statement regarding what they saw.
 A witness can write out their version of events in their own words and then sign and date it.
 If it can also be notarized, it will be legally sufficient.

 - It is also important to call the building management as soon as possible to report the accident.
 They should complete an incident report that will further solidify the chain of events that led to your injury.

-If you or someone you know was injured because of an accident on negligently constructed and/or maintained stairs, contact us immediately for a free consultation with one of our experienced premises liability lawyers.
-The lawyers at the Law Offices of Michael S. Lamonsoff have over 100 years of combined experience and are ready to assist you today.
-You can call our office at 212-962-1020 (toll free at 877-MSL-4LAW or 877-675-4529), or Send us an e-mail
+If you or someone you know was injured because of an accident on negligently constructed and/or maintained stairs, contact us immediately for a free consultation with an experienced premises liability lawyer.
+The attorneys at the Law Offices of Michael S. Lamonsoff have over 100 years of combined experience and are ready to assist you today.
+You can call our office at 212-962-1020 (toll-free at 877-MSL-4LAW or 877-675-4529), or Send us an e-mail